volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Array properties and methods

-JavaScript arrays have a lot of built properties and methods:
+JavaScript arrays have a lot of built properties and methods, in order to learn more about them, read [this article](link).

-/// LIST
+## Conclusion

+In this article we learnt how to deal with arrays.
+Make sure to understand given material, as this is something you will be using on a daily basis as JavaScript developer.